peter88213/nvhelp-de/source/export_menu.rst

 With **Exportieren >  Plot-Beschreibung (export only)**, you can create a text document that contains the plot-defining elements.
-Datei name suffix is ``_plot``.
+Der Dateinamenszusatz lautet ``_plot``.

 Contents:

--  First and second level stages (titles and descriptions).
+-  First and second level stages (Titels and descriptions).
--  Plotlinien (titles and descriptions).
+-  Plotlinien (Titels and descriptions).
--  Plotpunkte (titles, descriptions, and links to the associated section, if any).
+-  Plotpunkte (Titels, descriptions, and links to the associated section, if any).